 Known for its “thoughtful luxury” take on interior design, Oliver Burns combined dark herringbone patterned floors with bespoke cabinetry in walnut burr and handcrafted crystal chandeliers with subtle pinstripe walls to create the ultimate bachelor’s pad.
 Thinking of recreating the look?
 According to the studio’s Managing Director Alex Holden, here are the pieces you need.

-6 trademarks of a masculine interior
+6 trademarks of bachelor pad interior design

 Tailored Tuxedo Sofa